rhysbrettbowen/PlastronJS/README.md

 - can unbind listeners on collection model change
 - getBinder reworked so can use as getter and setters
 - control.on accepts a function as well as classname to define see if a handler should run
+- can use - instead of . for classname in getEls selector

 #### v0.8 ####